Rapptz/discord.py/docs/guide/interactions/checks.rst

 Interaction Checks Guide
 =========================

-Checks are a feature that allows you to set requirements in order for a command to be executed.
-This can include things like requiring administrator permissions, requiring a user to have a role, making sure that the bot has necessary permissions to execute a task, adding a cooldown to a command, creating a custom check function, or any combination of these.
+Checks allow you to set requirements for a command to be executable.
+They can enforce a user being an administrator, any number of roles, the bot's permissions, cooldowns, custom checks, or any combination of these.

 These checks will be used as decorators in conjunction with any :func:`@app_commands.command <.app_commands.command>` or :func:`@app_commands.context_menu <.app_commands.context_menu>` decorators.

-Before getting started, the examples shown below are made using both :class:`.app_commands.Command` and :class:`.app_commands.ContextMenu` methods.
+Before getting started, the examples shown below demonstrate both :class:`.app_commands.Command` and :class:`.app_commands.ContextMenu` checks.
 All of the checks present here can apply to either one.
 Let's take a look at each of the possible checks.

 .. note::